thatcsharpguy/that-c-sharp-guy/en/_drafts/opening-files-xamarin-forms.md

 <br />

 ## iOS
+**The iOS version of this app is not finished, however, I encourage you to keep on reading.
+Later in this section I talk where I'm stuck**

 We already know that we need to register our app somehow to let the os know about the existenceof our app, nad in iOS the wa to do this si vía the `Info.plist` file.
-When implementing this I struggled a bit because I think the docummentation a bit too vague.
+When I started  to implement this I struggled a bit because I think the docummentation a bit too vague.

 Any way, in your app, open the Info.plist file, and at the bottom part click on the `Advanced tab`, now, we have to fill in some information about the type of files we want to open in our app, for Markdown files we must add a new *Document Type* with the following values: